 What motivates you to keep going on the less than awesome days?

 I have the most amazing support in Steven, our staff, our family, and friends.
-I was recently reading an article that talked explained that the happiest marriages exist when the couple is honestly proud of each other for their accomplishments.
+I was recently reading an article that explained that the happiest marriages exist when the couple is honestly proud of each other for their accomplishments.
 Steven is my biggest cheerleader and correctly knows when to push and when to just give me a hug.
 Those less than awesome days usually end with us on the couch sharing a little wine and talking through the day.
 Also, laughter helps too.
 Have you seen the BowTie Babes at work?
 I mean, those girls just keep me laughing all the time.
-We have a super open and friendly relationship where we know when someone needs to be lifted up or sent a hilarious GIF to help lighten the mood.
+We have a super open and friendly relationship where we know when someone needs to be lifted up or send a hilarious GIF to help lighten the mood.